kubikulek231/nas/nfs/README.md

 ```
 > You can use `enable-nfs-client.ps1` script file next to this readme.

+> But for that, enable powershell scripts by running: `Set-ExecutionPolicy Unrestricted`.

 Open CMD (Not as administrator).
 To mount a drive to Y:

 ```cmd